tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 % necessary for the game itself, it does not, imho, represent a specific security check -->

 A cheater is a player that breaks one or several game's rules.
-Cheaters are immediately killed and thus removed from the game.
-If, at the moment they are killed they owe some resources to another player, the remaining resources of the killed player will be transferred to the one they were owed to, up the owed amount,  and up to the remaining balance of this resource on this killed player account.

-If they owe resources to multiple players.
-The judging party will distribute the money proportionately, rounded to the closest integer.
-The exact formula is:

-$$part\ of\ the\ remaining\ balance\ you\ get = round(\cfrac{total\ amount\ cheater\ owed\ to\ you}{total\ debt\ of\ the\ cheater})$$
+Cheaters must be immediately killed and thus removed from the game.

 #### Transactions